 Copyright © Suunto Oy.
 All rights reserved.
 Suunto, Suunto product names, their logos and other Suunto brand trademarks and names are registered or unregistered trademarks of Suunto Oy.
 This document and its contents are proprietary to Suunto Oy and are intended solely for the use of clients to obtain knowledge and information regarding the operation of Suunto products.
 Its contents shall not be used or distributed for any other purpose and/or otherwise communicated, disclosed or reproduced without the prior written consent of Suunto Oy.
 While we have taken great care to ensure that information contained in this documentation is both comprehensive and accurate, no warranty of accuracy is expressed or implied.
-This document content is subject to change at any time without notice.
-The latest version of this documentation can be downloaded at www.suunto.com.
+This documentation can be downloaded at www.suunto.com.